Toxic Foods for Chickens: 4 Summer Treats to Avoid

 Every now and then, the avocados I picked were nowhere near ripe.
 My uncle would amuse himself by hurling these into the garbage bin.
 Every now and then, my grandmother would scold him, telling him we could always just set the unripe fruit on the wall to ripen for a few days.
 My uncle’s expression would grow serious and he’d reply, “You know we can’t.”

-I never understood his mysterious words and solemn expression until years later, when I learned that not even a half ounce of avocado flesh was enough to fatally poison a parakeet.
+I never understood his mysterious words and solemn expression until years later, when I learned that not even a half-ounce of avocado flesh was enough to fatally poison a parakeet.
 It’s not just the avocado flesh: the skin, the pit, even the leaves all contain the toxin persin, which can cause labored breathing, myocardial necrosis (heart-tissue death) and death within hours of ingestion.

-Enjoy adding avocados to your summer salads and tacos but toss all leftovers, skins, pits and leaves in the trash.
+Enjoy adding avocados to your summer salads and tacos, but toss all leftovers, skins, pits, and leaves in the trash.
 As far as foods toxic to chickens go, this is one of the really big ones!

-Peaches, nectarines and cherries abound during the summer months.
+Peaches, nectarines, and cherries abound during the summer months.
 My husband Jae and I love going to our local farmers’ market to stock up on these fresh summer fruits, which we eat as snacks, as dessert and as ingredients in light, healthful entrees.

 Our birds adore these fresh fruits as well and, when our enthusiasm causes us to buy more fruit than we can actually eat, we share them with our chickens … but not before we remove the pits.

 All members of the Prunus genus—which includes chokecherries, almonds, apricots, cherries, nectarines and peaches—contain pits high in amygdalin.
 Amygdalin converts into the toxin cyanide when digested.
-Chickens poisoned by cyanide typically die with 15 to 30 minutes of ingesting the poison, which prevents cells from absorbing and using oxygen, causing irreversible cellular damage and death.
+Chickens poisoned by cyanide typically die within 15 to 30 minutes of ingesting the poison, which prevents cells from absorbing and using oxygen, causing irreversible cellular damage and death.

 Share your summer fruits with your flock, as long as you first put the pits in their place: safely in the garbage can.